The First Step – Be Active

 The Next step – Report your symptoms to your doctor

 If you or any of your family members has a combination of or a few of the following potential signs and symptoms of heart failure, then meet your cardiologist and report those symptoms:

 Shortness of breath

 Unsteady mind (impaired thinking)

 Your cardiologist may order a few blood tests to check for the signs of heart disease that can affect your heart.
 Blood tests measure electrolytes, some proteins, and biomarkers.

-One such blood test to detect heart failure includes N-terminal pro-B-type natriuretic peptide (NT-proBNP).
+One such blood test to detect heart failure includes the N-terminal pro-B-type natriuretic peptide (NT-proBNP).